How to Make Friends Easily at Social Events

 1. Arrive with a Positive Mindset

-2. Start with Small Talk
+2. Break the Ice with Small Talk

 • “How do you know the host?”